Skip to main content

 Why do I need builder's risk insurance?

-Unexpected issues can arise on job sites.
+Unforeseen problems can and will arise on job sites.
 Unexpected damage and delays can increase budgets and put a big financial strain on all parties involved.
 For example, a supplier is out of stock on drywall, or your window manufacturer is experiencing production delays.
 Or, a storm damages your structure, forcing you to rebuild a portion of it.
 All these situations cost money and could put your project over budget.

 Most commercial and home insurance policies exclude properties under construction.
 Without this insurance, you would have to absorb the additional project expenses, including property damage, delays, and other issues.

-You may need builders' risk because you have to purchase it to show proof of protection.
+You may need builders' risk because you must purchase it to prove protection as a condition of the transaction.
 For some, you require it to comply with local or regional bylaws.

 What does builder's all risk insurance cover?